UU-Hydro/PCR-GLOBWB_model/README.txt

 - Add “known_issues.txt”.
 - New-style reporting: Add "reporting.py" and "variable_list.py" modules.
 - Please list the variable names that you want to report in the (new) field "reportingOptions" of your configuration/ini file (see ini file for an example).
 - The "variable_list.py" contains information of all variables that can be reported.
-This list includes "names" and "units" that will be used in reported netcdf files.
+This list includes "variable_names" and "units" that will be used in reported netcdf files.
 - Note that old-style/previous version reporting and old-style/previous format ini file should still works.